-Below is a transcript of a speech by Rabbi Lord Jonathan Sacks at “The Future of the Jewish Communities in Europe” Conference at The European Parliament on 27th September 2016 in Brussels.
+This speech was given by Rabbi Lord Jonathan Sacks at “The Future of the Jewish Communities in Europe” is included below.

 The hate that begins with Jews never ends with Jews.
 That is what I want us to understand today.
 It wasn’t Jews alone who suffered under Hitler.
 It wasn’t Jews alone who suffered under Stalin.
 It isn’t Jews alone who suffer under ISIS or Al Qaeda or Islamic Jihad.
 We make a great mistake if we think antisemitism is a threat only to Jews.
 It is a threat, first and foremost, to Europe and to the freedoms it took centuries to achieve.